Lochearnhead, St Fillans and Comrie Railway: Closure and current use

-The thinly populated area brought little traffic to the railway and tourist traffic declined also in the middle decades of the twentieth century.
+The thinly populated area brought little traffic to the railway and tourist traffic declined also in the middle decades of the 20th century.
 The rise of motor buses accelerated the loss of passenger business, and on 1 October 1951 the line closed between Balquhidder and Comrie.
 However the track remained in situ until 1959 as the line was used sporadically throughout the 1950s to transport materials to the Glen Lednock hydro-electric schemes under construction in the area.

 A short section of the line between Balquhidder station and Lochearnhead has been converted into a cycle path, forming part of National Cycle Route 7 and the Rob Roy Way; both use much of the old Callander and Oban Railway trackbed along their routes between Drymen and Pitlochry.
 In 2001, the Kendrum viaduct was refurbished in connection with improvements to the cycle path, including the replacement of a missing steel span over the river.

 As part of the Loch Earn Railway Path project, the section between Dalchonzie Halt and St Fillans now forms a section of a cycle route, with the reopening of a tunnel to the west of the village taking place in 2017.
 Further phases are planned to create a cycle path between St Fillans and Lochearnhead by using much of trackbed between the two villages.

 Most of the stations along the route have now been converted into caravan parks, with the exception of Lochearnhead station, which has been restored by Hertfordshire Scouts.